Code-Institute-Submissions/Gymshop/testing.md

     - Looking at stripe - The order has been placed
     - Looking in the order form in the admin shows the order has been placed

 ![Receipt](Readme_sourceFiles/Test_Images/receipt.png)

 ### Failing checkouts
 - Once the checkout form has been submitted, the window is closed, to simulate a failure
-- Looking at stripe and the order admin the orders have been placed and stripe successfully proccessed the payment
+- Looking at stripe and the order admin the orders have been placed and stripe successfully processed the payment

 ![Stripe and Order placed](Readme_sourceFiles/Test_Images/strip&order.png)

 ### Checkout Conflict
 - If two users order the last item at the exact same time nothing will happen
-- The user Who checks out first (successfully) will modify the stock
+- The user who checks out first (successfully) will modify the stock
 - When the second wants to checkout their stock is checked
-- If the remaining stock is less than 0 then a error will apear telling them which item has run out of stock
+- If the remaining stock is less than 0 then an error will appear telling them which item has run out of stock
 - The second user will not be able to checkout until they modify their bag
 - After the modifications the second user is able to checkout